Serial ‘sexual predator’ who has spent 51 years behind bars is jailed again

 “It is apparent from your actions towards (the victim) that time has done nothing to change the fact you are a sexual predator.”

-“You sought out a new new victim that was vulnerable who you knew you could manipulate.”
+“You sought out a new victim that was vulnerable who you knew you could manipulate.”

 She described the defendant, who appeared by video link from Pentonville jail, as “intelligent and manipulative”.